DimpleCh8686/AI-Developer-Realtime-Chat-App/frontend/README.md

 1. **Open a project** to load the file tree.
 2. **Click a file** to view and edit its contents.
 3. **Edit code** in the browser; changes are saved and can be shared.
+4. **Run the project** and preview the output in-browser.
-4. **Collaborate** with others in real-time using chat and file updates.
+5. **Collaborate** with others in real-time using chat and file updates.

 ---

 ## Related Files

+- `src/screens/Project.jsx` — Main project workspace.
-- `src/config/webContainer.js` — WebContainer initialization and management.
+- `src/config/socket.js` — Socket.io client logic.
-- `src/screens/Project.jsx` — File tree mounting, code editor, and collaboration logic.
+- `src/config/webContainer.js` — WebContainer integration for code execution.

----

-## Notes

-- WebContainer enables interactive coding experiences directly in the browser.
-- File changes are local to the browser session unless synced via chat or backend.
-- Syntax highlighting is provided using `highlight.js`.

----

 ---